ilopezfr/CarND-Capstone/README.md

 1. Changed `twist_controller.py` to apply full brake at speed below 0.5 (instead of 0.1).
 Also doubled normal brake torque and limited it to 700.
 1. Changed `waypoint_updater.py` to only call `publish_waypoints` if all variables are initialized
 1. Increased offset distance from stop line from 2 to 3 meters in `decelerate_waypoints` in `waypoint_updater`.

+## 8. Potential future improvements

+1. Reduce the `LIGHT_PROCESS_THRESHOLD` (e.g. from 4 to 2) and `STATE_COUNT_THRESHOLD` (from 3 to 1) parameters in `tl_detector` to account for improved hardware resources and process more camera images, i.e. more frequently.
+1. Accelerate quicker to respond faster to traffic light state changes.
+Reset `ki` to zero in `twist_controller.py` when going from brake to throttle.
+Also use a higher `kp` value - maybe 0.5 - and `mx` value - maybe 0.5.